- Center for Instructional and Learning Technologies

 A-Z Change/Forgot Password Current Students Faculty/Staff Guests and Affiliates Preceptors and Proctors Prospective Students

 Email accounts for new and current students (enrolled in at least one credit as of Fall 2015) have been migrated to the unified Microsoft Office 365 email system.
 Email access for former students ended on June 1, 2016.

 Email Migration Information

-The two separate systems limit some of the collaborative features and functionality that would be available if the two systems were consolidated into one.
-The migration is taking place to consolidate the student Office 365 system with the faculty/staff Office 365 system.
+Students and faculty/staff were previously on separate email systems, which limited some of the collaborative features and functionality.
+The migration took place to consolidate the student Office 365 system with the faculty/staff system.

-- OneDrive for Business file storage, which gives students access to 1 TB of cloud Storage.
-Share files with instructors, classmates, club or other campus organization members.
+- OneDrive for Business file storage, which gives students access to 1 TB of cloud storage.
+Share files with instructors, classmates, clubs or other campus organization members.

 - Chat and video collaboration with Skype for Business (formerly known as Lync).
 Instant message, audio call, or video conference with instructors, classmates, club or other organization members.

 - SharePoint, which allows users to share and collaborate resources with any other student, faculty or staff member within the North Dakota University System.